mikhael2/site/index.md

 # Mikhael Hayes

-PhD Student in Linguistics
-University of Illinois Urbana-Champaign (UIUC)

-## About Me

 I'm a PhD student in the Department of Linguistics at the University of Illinois Urbana-Champaign.
 I'm interested in Basque, Poetry, Phonology, and History.
 You can email me at mikhael2 [at] illinois [dot] edu.

 ## Conferences & Presentations